 As well as Nerite Snails can work for control of BBA (other snails may work, but may result in the "double edged sword" of a snail population explosion).

-- Low CO2 levels in planted aquariums has been reported by a few to be a cause, so increasing your CO2 levels to at least 10 ppm may help.
+- As noted earlier, low CO2 levels and incomplete fert use in planted aquariums has been reported by some to be a cause, so increasing your CO2 levels to at least 10 ppm (or more) along with a better fert dosing method may help.

 The use of baths/dips for treatment of BBA: